squinkylabs/SquinkyVCV/docs/sq.md

 ## Extending the length

 There is a temporary hack to make it possible to lengthen a track.
 You may move the cursor past the end of the track.
 If you insert a note there, the track will be extended in units of 4/4 bars to accommodate the new note.

+Note that it is not easy to know how long your track actually is.
+And it is currenly impossible to shorten it, once you have lengthened it.

 ## Piano roll